 After 3000 words we’re finally at the last category – miscellaneous.
 The misfits I couldn’t stuff into any other category have been collected here for your reading pleasure.
 This section could literally be 100 items long so I tried to keep it to the bare minimum.

-In addition to recommending 100ft in your pack, I also like to wear a couple of paracord bracelets in order to always have them on me in the case of emergency.
-Here’s a great tutorial on how to make your own, or if you’re time crunched like me and just want to buy one you can get them off Amazon for under $12.
-This one is particularly cool as it has firesteel built right into it.
+In addition to the 100ft in your pack, I also like to wear a couple of paracord bracelets in order to always have them on me in the case of emergency.
+This one is particularly cool as it has fireSteel built right into it.

-Spare Batteries: Essential for things like head lamps and flashlights, a spare set of batteries can be a lot more useful than you might think.
-Plus, worse comes to worse you can always steal them when your TV remote runs out (I’ve tried to resist this urge but I’m only a simple man…just try to make sure you replace them).
+Essential for things like head lamps and flashlights, a spare set of batteries can be a lot more useful than you might think.
+Plus, worse comes to worse you can always steal them when your TV remote runs out (I’ve tried to resist this urge but I’m only a simple man… just try to make sure you replace them).

-Binoculars: Not JUST useful for spying on your neighbours!
+Not JUST useful for spying on your neighbors!

-Whistle: Essential for letting anyone within a mile of you know your exact location.
+Essential for letting anyone within a mile of you know your exact location.
 I’ll let you decide the times when that is useful and the times it isn’t.
 This pea-less whistle blows wet or dry.

-First Aid Kit: Cuts, nicks, blisters, bruises, fevers, you name it and it’ll happen in the wild.
+Cuts, nicks, bruises, fevers, you name it and it’ll happen in the wild.
 Having a good first aid kit is going to be worth its weight in gold.
 If you’re confident you know what a good one entails build it yourself.
 If not there are plenty of good pre-built kits that come with everything needed.
-Do a little Google research and you’ll be fine.

 And that’s it!

 If you got through all of that congrats, you’re a trooper.
 You’re also well on your way to preparing a bag that could save yourself and your family’s life in an emergency situation.

 Want a recap?
-Download our free bug out bag checklist here
+Download our free bug out bag checklist.